Best Auto-Apply Tools in 2026: Honest Comparison

 Jobright's AI job matching is genuinely good.
 It surfaces relevant roles you might not have found on your own and does a solid job of analyzing skills fit.
 The problem is that its auto-apply functionality is limited.
 It works for simple applications but struggles with complex multi-step forms and screening questions.

+Pricing: $19/month for Pro.
 Think of Jobright as a job discovery tool that happens to have basic auto-apply, rather than an auto-apply tool with matching built in.
 Useful for finding opportunities, but you will still need to handle the application quality yourself.
+We broke down AI Applyd vs Jobright side-by-side if you want the full comparison.

 8. LockedIn AI - Another Mass-Apply Player